pdxparrot/ssj2019/SETUP.md

   * Set the Viewer Layer to Viewer
   * Set the World Layer to World
   * Configure the Players section as desired

+## Player

+* Create a new NetworkPlayer script that overrides the Game NetworkPlayer
+  * Implement the required interface
+  * This component should require a NetworkAnimation component
+* Create a new Player script that overrides one of the Game Players
+  * Layer: Player
+  * Implement the required interface
+  * This component should require the NetworkPlayer component

+### PlayerBehavior

+* Create a new PlayerBehavior script that overrides one of the Game PlayerBehaviors
+  * Implement the required interface
+* Create a new PlayerBehaviorData script that overrides one of the Game PlayerBehaviorDatas

+### PlayerDriver

+* Create a new PlayerDriver script that overrides the Game PlayerDrivers
+  * Implement the required interface
+* **TODO:** InputSystem asset
+* Create a new PlayerDriverData script that overrides the Game PlayerDriverData

+### Player Prefab

+* Create an empty Prefab and add the Player component to it
+  * This will require a collider to be added first
+  * Check the Local Player Authority box in the Network Identity
+  * Attach the empty animator controller to the Animator
+    * This will stop potential animator error spam
+  * Attach the Animator to the Network Animator
+  * Attach the NetworkPlayer to the Network Player on the Player component
+* Add a new empty GameObject under the Player prefab (Model)
+  * Attach this to the Model on the Player component
+  * The actual model for the player should go under this container
+* Add a new empty GameObject under the Player prefab (Behavior) and add the PlayerBehavior component to it
+  * Attach the Player to the Owner on the PlayerBehavior component
+  * Attach the Player Behavior to the Behavior of the Player component
+  * Add one of the Player Movement components to the Behavior (or another empty GameObject under the player) and attach it to the Movement of the PlayerBehavior
+    * Attach the Player Behavior to the Player Movement component
+    * Attach the Rigidbody on the Player to the Movement Rigidbody
+  * **TODO:** Animator on the Player Behavior ???
+* Add a new empty GameObject under the Player Prefab (Driver) and add the PlayerDriver component to it
+  * Attach the Player to the Owner on the PlayerDriver component
+  * Attach the Player Driver to the Driver of the Player component
+* Create a PlayerDriverData in Data/Data and attach it to the PlayerDriver component

+### Player / Game Viewer

+* **TODO:** Create a viewer prefab for it
+  * **TODO:** This is out of date
+  * Create a new Viewer script that overrides a Core Viewer (?
+Core or Game?)
+  * Create an empty Prefab and add the Viewer component to it
+    * Add a camera under the prefab
+      * Clear Mode: Sky
+      * Background Color: Default
+      * Projection: Depends on viewer needs
+      * Remove the Audio Listener
+      * Add a Post Process Layer component to the Camera object
+      * Add an Aspect Ratio component to the Camera (UI) object
+    * Add another camera under the prefab (UI)
+      * Layer: UI
+      * Clear Mode: None
+      * Culling Mask: UI
+      * Projection: Orthographic
+      * Remove the AudioListener
+      * Add an Aspect Ratio component to the Camera (UI) object
+    * Add an empty GameObject under the prefab and add a Post Process Volume to it
+    * Attach the Cameras and the Post Process Volume to the Viewer component
+    * **Create the Post Process Layer (one per-viewer, Viewer{N}_PostProcess)**

+## PlayerManager

+* Create a new PlayerManager script that overrides the Game PlayerManager
+  * Implement the required interface
+* Add a connection to the project PlayerManager in the project LoadingManager
+  * Create the PlayerManager prefab in the overloaded CreateManagers() in the project LoadingManager
+* Create an empty Prefab and add the PlayerManager component to it
+* Attach the Player prefab to the Player Prefab on the PlayerManager
+* Create a PlayerBehaviorData in Data/Data and attach it to the PlayerManager component
+  * Set the Actor Layer to Player
+  * Set the Collision Check Layer Mask to Worl

 # Splash Scene Setup